manish3-4/Apna-Bank/README.md

 ![Banking App Screenshot](screen.png)

+# Apna-Bank
+Apna-bank is a full-stack banking web application designed for users to securely manage their finances online.
+Built with a modern technology stack—React for the frontend, Node.js for the backend, and MongoDB for data storage—it provides a smooth, responsive, and user-friendly experience.

 The user is a bank employee who manually manages the bank's accounts.
 He does the creation of account manually using the account holders name and sets the initial balance of the account if possible.